-Special Note: This course is a college course taught through Western Technical College.
-Please see "College Credit Opportunities" for more details.
+Special Note: This course is a college course taught through Western Technical College but can also be taught without college credit in the building.

-Description: Focuses on the component parts of medical terms: prefixes, suffixes and root words.
-Students practice formation, analysis and reconstruction of terms.
-Emphasis on spelling, definition and pronunciation.
+Description: Focuses on the component parts of medical terms: prefixes, suffixes, and root words.
+Students practice formation, analysis, and reconstruction of terms.
+Emphasis on spelling, definition, and pronunciation.
 Introduction to operative, diagnostic, therapeutic and symptomatic terminology of all body systems, as well as systemic and surgical terminology.